iankelk/iankelk.github.io/blog/2024-03-21-chickens/index.md

 ### Whether LLMs are deterministic or stochastic depends on your point of view

-Your perspective on this will change depending on if you focus on the neural network architecture itself, versus considering the complete text generation process, which includes our beloved chicken.
+Your perspective on this will change depending on whether you focus on the neural network architecture itself or instead consider the complete text generation process, which includes our beloved chicken.

 #### LLMs as deterministic systems

 The transformer architecture and the learned parameters of the model are fixed once the model is trained.
-Given the same input sequence and model parameters, the network will always produce the same output, which in the case of LLMs, is a distribution over the next possible tokens.
+Given the same input sequence and model parameters, the network will always produce the same output, which, in the case of LLMs, is a distribution over the next possible tokens.
 The computation through the network's layers and the resulting probabilities for the next token are entirely predictable and repeatable.
 In this view, the distribution of tokens produced by the model represents the entire system, and the chicken is a part of some other system.

 #### LLMs as stochastic systems

 When considering the model as a complete system for generating text, the inclusion of the chicken  as an integral part of its operation means that the overall system behaves in a stochastic manner.
-Different runs with the same input prompt produce different sequences of text, reflecting the randomness introduced by the stochastic chicken.
+The stochastic chicken introduces randomness, which results in different text sequences in different runs with the same input prompt.
 With this view, since text cannot be generated without the chicken, the chicken is an integral part of the system.

 #### Combined perspective: deterministic core of a stochastic system

 It's probably easiest to view LLMs as deterministic systems with respect to their neural network computation, producing a predictable set of output probabilities for the next token when given an input.
 However, when considering the complete text generation process, which includes the decision-making by a silly bird of some kind, the system behaves stochastically.

-It's still mindbending that these models that have fundamentally changed world rely on pure chance for their final answers, and so far, this is the best method we have.
+It's still mind-bending that these models that have fundamentally changed the world rely on pure chance for their final answers, and so far, this is the best method we have.

 <Figure
   image={dice}